EmanuelPerdigao/EmanuelPerdigao/README.md

 - 💻 Full-Stack Developer
 - 🏃 I’m always learning new things
 - 👀 I’m currently looking for a job opportunity
-- 💬 If you have any questions principle about Java feel free to ask
+- 💬 If you have any questions especially about Java feel free to ask
 - 📫 Ping me at perdigaosfemanuel@gmail.com

 ---